Port of Novorossiysk: Oil infrastructure

-Nobel brothers and the Rothschilds launched oil transfer at the Port of Novorossiysk.
+The Nobel brothers and the Rothschilds launched oil transfer at the Port of Novorossiysk.
 The Nobels managed numerous facilities at NSP, such as oil storages, a 95-meter long pipeline, a discharge jetty for tank cars, pumps, and a berth handling vessels of deadweight up to 1.5 tons.
 One of the Nobel's riveted tanks was operational and used at NSP up to 1988.
 The Rothschilds owned Caspian-Black Sea Oil Company, that co-founded Nouvelle Societe du Standard Russe Grozny (in Russia known as Russian Standard) with Royal Dutch Shell.
 In 1882 Russian Standard opened the first oil refinery plant in Russia, three years later adding a 70-kilometre pipeline from Ilsky production fields.
 Russian Standard covered an area to the East from the Vladikavkaz Railway and constructed a 150-meter dock for oil and oil-related products.

 In 1918, after the nationalisation of oil enterprises, oil export became a valuable source of foreign exchange revenue for the USSR.
 In the 1920s and 1930s it was consistently high, but during the Second World War all the facilities were destroyed.
 The possibility of oil freight in Novorossiysk was reconsidered only in the 1950s.

 Sheskharis terminal

+At the southeastern end of the Port of Novorossiysk lies the Sheskharis oil terminal, run by the state-controlled oil pipeline company Transneft (not to be confused with the Novorossiysk Fuel Oil Terminal some 2 kilometres northwest, jointly owned by Gunvor the Novorossiysk Commercial Sea Port).
+The Sheskharis oil terminal is connected via a 3-kilometre pipeline to the oil depot at Grushovaya Balka (Грушовая Балка) in the mountains in the northeast.

 New transshipment terminal construction was initiated in 1960 based on resolutions of the Council of Ministers of USSR (and later RSFSR) as a part of oil industry development program, personally supervised by Nikita Khrushchev.
 The construction site was set near Sheskharis Cape at the Tsemes Bay coast, ranging from 100 m to 40 m above sea level.
-Upon completion total amount of tank fields reached 99,000 m³.
+Upon completion total amount of tank fields reached 99,000 m^{3}.

 The terminal received a breakwater with estimated wave load of 6.5 m and a ballast water discharge pipeline, strengthened with front and rear bank protection.
 The first vessel to be handled at berth No.4 of Sheskharis oil terminal became ‘Lihoslavl’ tanker en route to Trieste, Italy, processed on 19 October 1964.
-At the same time a new tank field of 200 thousand m³ capacity was launched in Grushevaya Balka area and connected to Sheckharis via 3000-meter tunnel through the Markotkh ridge.
+At the same time a new tank field of 200 thousand m^{3} capacity was launched in the area of Grushovaya Balka and connected to Sheckharis via 3000-meter tunnel through the Markotkh ridge.
 The slope tilt allowed the flow of oil and oil derivatives move down, passing through quality and quantity control points.